Today's Bible Reading: Matthew 24

 Reflecting and Thinking

-This chapter and the next are the fifth and final great discourse in Matthew's gospel.
+This chapter and the next are the fifth and final great discourse (teaching section) in Matthew's Gospel.
 Life lived in the kingdom is a life of expectant sojourning.
 The kingdom in the here and now points to a future reality -- the kingdom in the there and then.
 In this chapter, Jesus speaks of "the end."
-As he describes his future coming, he actually speaks of several "endings."
-We can clearly see references to the end of the temple structure and to the end of the age.
-We hear also of the end of Judaism and of the end of the world.
+As he describes his future coming, he actually speaks of several "comings" and several "endings."
+We can clearly see references to the end referring to the destruction of the temple structure and the end of the age.
+We read of the end of Judaism; we read about the end of the world.
 Many have studied and written about the meaning of this chapter and it is beyond the few words available here to provide a complete explanation.
-Suffice it to say in this devotional reflection that some of the events described were immediate and would occur in the lifetime of some who heard Jesus.
+Suffice it to say in this devotional reflection that many of the events described were immediate and would occur in the lifetime of those who heard Jesus.
 Other events were more distant and their timing was unknown.

-This much seems clear when the two chapters are taken as a single discourse.
+This is even clearer when the two chapters are taken as a single discourse.
 In the kingdom, life is to be lived knowing that the end will come.
 No need to buy, renting is sufficient, because this world is not the ultimate goal.
 In this physical realm, we are not eternal.
-Nothing is, for the earth is temporal (time-limited or constrained).
+Nothing here is eternal, for the earth is temporal (time-limited or constrained).
 Only the spiritual being housed in the physical body is eternal.
 Life here will not be easy; difficulties and challenges will come, false teachers and distressing days.
 Nations rise and fall, but God controls.

 Do you live with the end in view?
-How would you need to change your life to be able to say that you live knowing that the end will come?
+How would you need to change your life to be able to say that you live knowing that the end is coming?
 What goals of your church would you describe as worldly?
-Are these valid goals?
+Are goals focused in this world valid?
 Why or why not?
-What are some examples of spiritual goals the church might adopt?
+Think of some examples of spiritual goals the church might adopt?
 What are valid goals for your life, keeping in mind that the end is coming?
-What is the ideal version of your life given the truths of this chapter?
+What is the ideal version of your life given the truths presented in this chapter?